-At the end of 2023, the TOE deployed a judicial affairs requirement and that this requirement imposed significant officer, specialised in CRSV, to UNITAD to create case files barriers on non-Yazidi recipients eligible for benefits. on perpetrators of CRSV and to deliver capacity building training to national and regional authorities.
-The upcoming Respondents of the study also discussed the process closure of UNITAD in 2024 at the request of Government of filing criminal complaints in Iraqi national courts and of Iraq, will however result in the termination of joint demonstrated a variety of experiences.
-These experiences UNITAD and TOE activities.
-As such it will be necessary can inform judicial capacity building measures in Iraq to review the TOE's engagement with the Government on CRSV that could be conducted in compliance with regarding possible further activities for the implementation the United Nations' position on the death penalty and of the Joint Communiqué's provision on accountability. welcomed by Iragi authorities.
-The full results of the study Pending available resources, the TOE remains committed are to be discussed with the Government in 2024 with a to assisting Iraq in bringing cases of CRSV in its national view toward its publication. and regional justice system, build capacity of the courts LOOKING AHEAD to investigate and prosecute CRSV, and deliver justice in local courts that survivors and their families have rightly In 2024, pending resources, the Team will focus on two demanded and deserved. major strategic priorities in Iraq: (i) related to accountability, On transitional justice and reparations, the Team of Experts the Team will continue to support judicial cases for CRSV continues to follow developments on the implementation through its dedicated specialized capacity deployed to of the Yazidi Survivors Law and provide technical expertise. the UNITAD mechanism until UNITAD's closure.
-After the as requested, with its United Nations partners, including closure, and contingent on resources, the TOE remains IOM and UNAMI, Iragi government partners, such as the fully committed to building judicial capacity in Iraq and Directorate for Survivors Affairs created pursuant to the supporting survivors for accountability for ISIL crimes of Yazidi Survivors Law, and CSOs.
-Initial efforts to make CRSV in domestic courts in line with the Joint Communiqué payments were continuing with delivery beginning in of 2016 that remains in effect; and (ii) continue to support 2023.
-Although the Yazidi Survivors Law and payments transitional justice and reparation initiatives, including are significant achievements, potential hurdles for based on the findings of the IOM/TOE joint study on the survivors remain.
-In 2023, the Government instituted a Yazidi Survivors Law, with the aim of improving delivery of new administrative law requiring survivors to file a criminal benefits and ensuring the full range of justice measures are delivered to all survivors of ISIL's crimes of CRSV. complaint in domestic courts to receive benefits under the Yazidi Survivors Law (both the Yazidi Survivors Law and its bylaws do not expressly contain such a requirement).
+At the end of 2023, the TOE deployed a judicial affairs officer, specialised in CRSV, to UNITAD to create case files on perpetrators of CRSV and to deliver capacity building training to national and regional authorities.
+The upcoming closure of UNITAD in 2024 at the request of Government of Iraq, will however result in the termination of joint UNITAD and TOE activities.
+As such it will be necessary to review the TOE's engagement with the Government regarding possible further activities for the implementation of the Joint Communique's provision on accountability.
+Pending available resources, the TOE remains committed to assisting Iraq in bringing cases of CRSV in its national and regional justice system, build capacity of the courts to investigate and prosecute CRSV, and deliver justice in local courts that survivors and their families have rightly demanded and deserved.

+On transitional justice and reparations, the Team of Experts continues to follow developments on the implementation of the Yazidi Survivors Law and provide technical expertise, as requested, with its United Nations partners, including IOM and UNAMI, Iraqi government partners, such as the Directorate for Survivors Affairs created pursuant to the Yazidi Survivors Law,and CSOs.
+Initial efforts to make payments were continuing with delivery beginning in 2023.
+Although the Yazidi Survivors Law and payments are significant achievements, potential hurdles for survivors remain.
+In 2023, the Government instituted a new administrative law requiring survivors to file a criminal complaint in domestic courts to receive benefits under the Yazidi Survivors Law (both the Yazidi Survivors Law and its bylaws do not expressly contain such a requirement).
 The TOE and IOM are conducting a study on the perception of this requirement by the Iraqi population and its implementation by the authorities based on a qualitative survey of survivors who applied for benefits under the law, CSOs, and governmental organizations.
 Preliminary findings of the study found that the Yazidi Survivors Law is considered an essential programme, but the criminal complaint requirement is seen by some to mitigate against fraudulent claims.
-Further results showed that concerns regarding fraud may yet be mitigated without such
+Further results showed that concerns regarding fraud may yet be mitigated without such requirement and that this requirement imposed significant barriers on non-Yazidi recipients eligible for benefits.